 At EDGE, we provide the environment for transformational – not transactional – mentoring relationships to thrive.
 This guide will walk you through some of the components that make EDGE unique, as well as our most commonly asked questions.
 You'll also find best practices provided by our current mentors.

 Jump to one of the sections above, or walk through the entire guide:

 Mentors can only provide help where and when the mentee would like to receive help.

 By asking good questions, being patient, and praying for your mentees, you will be able to see more clearly where God wants you to guide them.
 Another component of mentoring is being there just to be there.
 Sometimes a simple email or text of encouragement may be exactly what a mentee needs.

 Mentoring is different than discipleship.

-Mentoring is walking alongside a mentee as they progress in their professional, personal and spiritual development – all while applying a Christian perspective to situations arising in the workplace, with family or in other settings.
+Mentoring is walking alongside your mentees as they progress in their professional, personal, and spiritual development – all while applying a Christian perspective to situations arising in the workplace, with family or in other settings.